-Super-spy James Bond (George Lazenby, What Have You Done to Solange?) falls in love with a troubled Italian aristocrat, Countessa Tracy Di Vicenzo (Diana Rigg, The Hospital and A Little Night Music), and they team up to fight evil mastermind Ernst Stavro Blofeld (Telly Savalas, Birdman of Alcatraz), who is developing biological weapons from his lair in the Swiss Alps.
+Agent James Bond (George Lazenby, What Have You Done to Solange?) falls in love with a troubled Italian aristocrat, Countessa Tracy Di Vicenzo (Diana Rigg, The Hospital), and they team up to fight evil mastermind Ernst Stavro Blofeld (Telly Savalas, Cape Fear), who is developing biological weapons from his lair in the Swiss Alps.

 Reaction & Thoughts:

 Richard Maibaum adapts, faithfully, Ian Fleming’s 6th novel, and newcomer Peter H. Hunt, who had edited the first three Bond movies (interestingly, the film’s editor, John Glen, will also be given the chance to direct), was hired to bring the script to life.

 There is a small, but vociferous minority that has always insisted that On Her Majesty’s Secret Service is the best movie in the franchise.
-I think these fans are responding to the fact that this is the most ambitious and unusual of all Bond movies.
+I think these fans are reacting to the fact that this is the most ambitious and unusual of all Bond movies.
 It definitely introduces a host of new ideas — no other Bond movie takes as many chances as this one and that’s refreshing, exciting to see.

 The inexperienced Lazenby is often cited as the film’s biggest flaw, but I thought he was quite good as 007.
-He’s not my favorite Bond by any stretch of imagination, but I liked him better than Pierce Brosnan.
-He was careful not to imitate Connery and he is able to make the character his own.
-Ironically, non-actor Lazenby stars in the only Bond movie where the 007 character is properly fleshed out.
+He’s not my favorite Bond, but I liked him a lot.
+Lazenby was careful not to imitate Connery and he is able to make the character his own.
+Ironically, non-actor Lazenby stars in the only Bond movie where Bond is properly fleshed out.

-There are a few things that really bug me about the movie.
+There were a few things that bothered me about the movie, though.
 I hated its lack of continuity.
 Bond and super-villain Blofeld had a face-to-face confrontation in the previous movie yet they don’t seem to recognize each other.
 The producers toyed with the idea of having Bond go through plastic surgery in order to explain a new actor in the role, but the idea was dropped.
 Too bad because that would have fixed a major plot hole.